1) The Numbers

 4) Risk factors for ovarian cancer

 A risk factor is anything that changes your chance of getting a disease like cancer.
-Different cancers have different risk factors.
-For example, unprotected exposure to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for a number of cancers.

 But risk factors don’t tell us everything.
 Having a risk factor, or even several risk factors, does not mean that you will get the disease.
 And many people who get the disease may not have had any known risk factors.
 Even if a person with ovarian cancer has a risk factor, it is very hard to know how much that risk factor may have contributed to the cancer.
 Researchers have discovered several specific factors that change a woman’s likelihood of developing epithelial ovarian cancer.
 These risk factors don’t apply to other less common types of ovarian cancer like germ cell tumors and stromal tumors.